PTC-Education/DX-Resources/Curriculum Resources/DX-Exercises/IOT-with-Airtable.md

 **Estimated time to complete** 20 - 30 minutes

 ## Overview
 Airtable is an open-source collaborative database service.
 It can be used as an example of IOT connectivity that allows users to send data between different objects and see those changes update in real time between the environments.
-In this example, using IOT, data will be sent between Airtable, Vuforia Spatial Toolbox, and the LEGO SPIKE Prime using an API connection.
+In this example, using IOT, data can be sent between Airtable and Vuforia Spatial Toolbox.

 <!--## Hardware Requirements
 This activity references a [LEGO SPIKE Prime](https://education.lego.com/en-us/meetspikeprime#science) Hub. -->